RoboSats/robosats/docs/_pages/docs/00-quick-start/03-access.md

 > [<b>robosats.i2p</b>?i2paddresshelper=r7r4sckft<br/>6ptmk4r2jajiuqbowqyxiwsle4iyg4fijtoordc6z7a.b32.i2p](http://robosats.i2p?i2paddresshelper=r7r4sckft6ptmk4r2jajiuqbowqyxiwsle4iyg4fijtoordc6z7a.b32.i2p)

 ## <i class="fa-solid fa-window-maximize"></i> Unsafely in Clearnet
-There is an unsafe way to view RoboSats without TOR that relies on third party tor2web services.
+There is an unsafe way to view RoboSats without Tor that relies on third party tor2web services.
 With this URL you can access RoboSats from any browser, but using this URL is **highly unrecommended!**

 > [unsafe.robosats.com](https://unsafe.robosats.com)